saultcollege-csd112/initial_setup_FALL23/README.md

 ## Contact

-For any questions, concerns, or updates related to labs, please contact Roberto Vallado at roberto.vallado@saultcollege.ca or through teams on the CSD112 teams chat as well as through personal message through teams.
+For any questions, concerns, or updates related to labs, please contact Roberto Vallado at rvalladopacheco@saultcollege.ca or through teams on the CSD112 teams chat as well as through personal message through teams.

 I want you to know that I am here to support and guide you every step of the way throughout this course.